e4drcf/ewizardjs-docs/docs/documentation/email-development/getting-started.md

 ## Conditional comments

-Microsoft’s Outlook desktop email clients supports [conditional comments](https://www.sitepoint.com/internet-explorer-conditional-comments/) that are used to display specific HTML in target  client version.
+Microsoft’s Outlook desktop email clients support [conditional comments](https://www.sitepoint.com/internet-explorer-conditional-comments/) that are used to display specific HTML in target client version.
 By default, *vue-loader* strip out all HTML comments from the *vue* components.
 In order to preserve comments after the ET compilation it is required to add [`comments`](https://github.com/vuejs/vue-loader/pull/897) attribute to the component `template` tag.

 *Example:*